Need a special activity for Christmas Eve? Here are some suggestions. Why not start a tradition for the family to look forward to?

 Decorate your tree with special ornaments from Africa.
 Celebrate the country of your ancestry or the entire continent.
 Add some African animals and some handmade ornaments.
 Delightfully unique.

-Add some Christmas touches to your golf cart for riding around the course or in your golf-cart-friendly community.
-Go all out with your decorating if you're going to be in the holiday parade.
+Make your golf cart holiday appropriate!
+Add some Christmas touches to your golf cart for riding around the course or your golf-cart-friendly community.

 Whether you leave along the coast or just wish you did, you can tantalize your friends with these beach Christmas cards.
 Your cards will stand out from all the snow scenes that everyone else sends.